raftalks/FormBundle/README.md

 # Form Maker

 Form Maker can help buildind forms in PHP.
-Specially developed package for Laravel 4.
+Basic syntax is to think that the first method called creates an element tag and nested methods creates attributes.
+There are other simple ways to do a lot more with this library.

 #Updated to version 1.2.0
 ###Change Log